 In the opinion of the Board of Directors, the resources of the above mentioned Underwriters are sufficient to enable them to discharge their respective underwriting obligations in full.
 The above mentioned Underwriters are registered with SEBI under Section 12(1) of the SEBI Act or are registered as brokers with the Stock Exchange(s).
-The Committee of Directors, at its meeting held on December 12, 2017, has approved and entered into the Underwriting Agreement mentioned above on behalf of our Company.
+The Board of Directors or our Committee of Directors, at its meeting held on $[\bullet]$, has approved and entered into the Underwriting Agreement mentioned above on behalf of our Company.

-Allocation among the Underwriters may not necessarily be in proportion to their underwriting commitment provided in the table above in accordance with the terms of the Underwriting Agreement.
+Allocation among the Underwriters may not necessarily be in proportion to their underwriting commitment set forth in the table above in accordance with the terms of the Underwriting Agreement.